Political Science

 1. The standard major requires 10 Political Science courses, 5 of which are required.

 2. The honors major requires 12 Political Science courses, 7 of which are required.
-Honors students must write and defend a thesis of at least 30 pages of text, not including the bibliography.
+Honors students must write a thesis of at least 35 pages of text and defend it before a panel of professors.

-4. Improve students’ ability to speak and write effectively about Political Science issues.
+4. Students will speak and write effectively about political science issues.